cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 Inspired by the cross-functional cooperation promised by DevOps, platforms and platform engineering have emerged in enterprises as an explicit form of that cooperation.
 Platforms curate and present common infrastructure capabilities, frameworks, and experiences that facilitate and accelerate the work of internal users such as product and application teams.

-CNCF's initial "Platforms Definition" white paper describes what internal platforms for cloud computing are and the values they promise to deliver to enterprises.
+CNCF's initial [Platforms Definition white paper](https://tag-app-delivery.cncf.io/whitepapers/platforms/) describes what internal platforms for cloud computing are and the values they promise to deliver to enterprises.
 But to achieve those values an organization must reflect and deliberately pursue outcomes and practices that are impactful for them, keeping in mind that every platform is an internal platform crafted for its own organization.
 This maturity model provides a framework for that reflection and for identifying opportunities for improvement in any organization.

 As an organization learns and evolves, so will its platform practices mature and develop.
-But most organizations should not strive for "Level 4" maturity - instead every organization needs to evaluate its requirements and invest accordingly in shared platform capabilities.
-Said another way, this model is not a ruler by which to measure platforms success for any given person, team, or organization.
+However, an organization should not strive for "Level 4" maturity "just because" - instead, each organization should evaluate its own particular requirements and invest accordingly in the platform capabilities that are most appropriate for its needs.
+Said another way, this model is not a ruler by which the success for any given platform, person, team, or organization should be measured.
 It is instead offered as a tool for users to identify and articulate opportunities for enhancement and to solicit support to optimize software delivery and platform practices.
 The most important piece of any content is the context it was written in.
 The following sections lay out some context behind the model as well as some expectations for you, the reader.

 ### Target Audience

 Each reader brings a unique context and will take unique learnings from this model.
-Following are some personas we have in mind:
+Following are some personas we have in mind, along with their possible motivations for engaging with this model:

 * **CTOs, VPs and directors of technology**: Leaders looking to map a path to digital transformation and greater developer productivity
 * **Engineering managers**: Groups and individuals seeking to empower engineers to provide value with less overhead and higher efficiency